This brief 3-minute video shows how the search terms you enter are mapped to Medical Subject Headings (MeSH).

 How To Do An Advanced Search in PubMed

-To run a more advanced search in PubMed or see your search history, select Advanced below the search box.
+To run a more advanced search in PubMed or to see your search history, select Advanced below the search box.

 You can add specific search terms using the Add Terms to Query Box option.
 Or use the drop-down menu to search a specific field: